What Does your ministry do?

 How long have you been with Saints Peter and Paul?

-I have belonged to the parish of Saints Peter and Paul for 17 years.
+I have been a member of the parish family of Saints Peter and Paul since 1989.

 What special talents did you have that might enhance your skill in this ministry?